- 13th Aug 2020

 Foreword by Camila A. Alire

-In the fifth edition of this classic textbook, Richard E. Rubin and new co-author Rachel G. Rubin provide a foundational text for LIS students and professionals while taking into account the numerous societal, technological, political, and economic changes affecting library and information institutions, their users and the discipline as a whole.
+In the fifth edition of this classic textbook, Richard E Rubin and new co-author Rachel G. Rubin provide a foundational text for LIS students and professionals while taking into account the numerous societal, technological, political, and economic changes affecting library and information institutions, their users and the discipline as a whole.

 Foundations of Library and Information Science effectively prepares LIS students and professionals for an increasingly nuanced set of responsibilities.
 The new edition explores:

-Readership: The book is an essential resource for both aspiring library and information science practitioners and those already established in the field.
+This book is an essential resource for both aspiring library and information science practitioners and those already established in the field.
 It will also be of interest to students of other information sciences, including information and knowledge management, librarianship, publishing and museum studies.

 List of Figures

 - From Past to Present: The History and Mission of Libraries

 - The Library as an Institution: An Organisational Perspective

 - Transforming the Library: The Impact and Implications of Technology

 - Library and Information Science: An Evolving Profession